-Figure 5.12.
+Figure 5.4.
 Example of the Screen for Adding an IP Address

-Also, specify both the FQDN and the short name of the host name in the resolv.def file in order to relate the relocatable IP address to the host name.
+Also, specify both the FQDN and the short name of the host name in the resolv.def file for both the active and standby servers in order to relate the relocatable IP address to the host name.